 There are various instances that lead you to intentionally delete some files from your computer.
-In a case you intent to sell your PC, you may consider deleting your sensitive files for privacy and security reasons.
-At times you can delete files to avoid falling into the hands of malicious people, your partner or even other users.
+In case you intend to sell your PC, you may consider deleting your sensitive files for privacy and security reasons.
+At times you can delete files to avoid falling into the hands of malicious people, your partner, or even other users.
 You can delete less important files to create more space or to increase the speed of your computer.

 Yes, your deleted files can still be recovered.
 Permanently deleting files does not actually end by emptying the recycle bin.
 There is more to that.
 Whenever you empty your recycle bin, you simply move your data into a new directory.
 This means that your data will be missing from the recycle bin but it will be stored in the hard disk such that it can be recovered once again.

-First, download Eraser for permanent deletion of your files from your hard drives.
+First, download Eraser for the permanent deletion of your files from your hard drives.
 There are free versions for this program.
-Once you have downloaded the program, install and run it.
+Once you have downloaded the program, install, and run it.

-Choose the file or file you wish to permanently delete and right click on it to open a new window.
-Your computer will recognize the new installed software by including Eraser sub-menu on the open with option.
+Choose the file or file you wish to permanently delete and right-click on it to open a new window.
+Your computer will recognize the newly installed software by including Eraser sub-menu on the open with option.

 From the Eraser sub-menu, choose Erase to completely delete the selected file or folder.
 The process that is fast and a new pop up window will appear after the process is complete notifying you that your file or folder has been securely and permanently deleted from the hard drive.

-Download and install SDelete software to your computer.
+Download and install SDelete software on your computer.
 Once installed, run the program to enable it to carry out its functions.

 While on the Start menu, open the Run option.
 Type cmd on the displayed Open type field and click OK.

-While still on the Command prompt, shift to the location where you saved the SDelete using cd command.
-For instance, if you saved the program in C:downloads, then type cd C:downloads in the Open type file.
-After typing the command to the location, hit on Enter key to proceed.
+While still on the Command prompt, shift to the location where you saved the SDelete using the cd command.
+For instance, if you saved the program in C: downloads, then type cd C: downloads in the Open type file.
+After typing the command to the location, hit on the Enter key to proceed.

 The commands showing the location of the files you have chosen will be displayed on the screen.
 Preview the command and press Enter to enable SDelete to permanently delete the selected files.

-Download Eraser program for Mac option and install it on your computer.
-Once you have install, launch the program and move to the next step.
+Download the Eraser program for the Mac option and install it on your computer.
+Once you have installed, launch the program and move to the next step.

 The Bottom line

-If you lost data on your computer unfortunately, don't worry!
+If you lost data on your computer, unfortunately, don't worry!
 You still have the chance to get lost data back.
-To recovery files from computer, you can have a try the following tool.
+To recovery files from the computer, you can have tried the following tool.